July in the Grand Canyon

 Hiking in July

 Hiking is a great activity in July, but there are some risks that hikers need to be aware of before they set out on the trail.
 The most obvious of these risks is the intense heat in the canyon.
-Every step that you descend from the rims becomes hotter and many inexperience hikers are lured into dangerous situations by the initial down hill hiking and the cooler temperatures at the rim.
+Every step that you descend from the rims becomes hotter and many inexperienced hikers are lured into dangerous situations by the initial downhill hiking and the cooler temperatures at the rim.
 Coming back up out of the canyon can take twice as long as hiking down, and you will use much more water.
-If you’re doing a day hike, it’s highly recommended to start very early (hiking by 5 am) and be off the trail by 10am.
-Most guests that need medical treatment from heat induced conditions were hiking in the 11 AM to 4 PM range.
+If you’re doing a day hike, it’s highly recommended to start very early (hiking by 5 am) and be off the trail by 10 am.
+Most guests that needed medical treatment from heat-induced conditions were hiking in the 11 AM to 4 PM range.
 Stick to Corridor Trails: South Kaibab, North Kaibab, and Bright Angel.
 Bright Angel is the safest summer trail in the Canyon because it has shade and water every 1.5 miles.
-If you’re hiking Rim to Rim in a day, consider starting your hike around 2 or 3 am, relaxing in the shade and creek water near Phantom Ranch from 10am to 4pm, and finishing your hike in the late afternoon/evening.
+If you’re hiking Rim to Rim in a day, consider starting your hike around 2 or 3 am, relaxing in the shade and creek water near Phantom Ranch from 10 am to 4 pm, and finishing your hike in the late afternoon/evening.
 The national park service does not recommend hiking rim to rim in one day any season, and doing a backpacking trip with a single night at the bottom of the canyon is a much safer option.
 You can see NPS’s Summer Hike Smart Tips for more information on hiking safely in the summer.